Private Disability and ERISA (Employer Provided) Disability Claims Appeals

 Long Term Disability Appeal Under ERISA

-Long term disability appeals for ERISA disability claims must follow an extensive administrative appeals procedure.
-You will have a deadline of 180 days in which to file your initial appeal.
+Long term disability appeals for ERISA disability claims must follow an extensive administrative appeals process.
+You will have a deadline of 180 days for submitting your appeal.

-ERISA disability lawsuits are held in federal court before a judge, and not before a jury of your peers.
+ERISA disability lawsuits are held in federal court before a judge, not a jury of your peers.
 Once a lawsuit is filed, it is most often the case that you cannot add any new evidence to the record.
-That is why, to avoid losing your appeal, it is strongly advised that skilled legal counsel represents you throughout the appeals process.
+To avoid losing your appeal, it is strongly advised that you have skilled legal counsel to help you through the process.

 Individual Long Term Disability Appeal

 Private long term disability policies are contracts between you and the insurance company.
 As such, these policies and claim denials are governed by state contract and bad faith law.

 Unlike ERISA claims which require exhaustion of strict administrative appeals, private disability policies do not.
 If your claim is denied, you do have the right to appeal the private LTD claim denial to your insurer.
 This appeal is often nothing more than an internal review with the same insurance carrier that already denied the claim once.